wlonk/arcadia/arcadia.md

 your social role).
 Each time you put forward tokens, draw one card per token.
 Each time you put forward tokens, describe how you push your case.

-You can demand behavior: apology, support, etc, but not feelings (i.e. you cannot demand "love me", but you can demand "propose to me").
+You can demand behavior: apology, support, etc., but not feelings (i.e. you cannot demand "love me", but you can demand "propose to me").

 The other player may then pass or push.
 They may push forward one or more tokens, and draw that many cards (and press _their_ case), or they may pass, and describe how they prevaricate, deflect, or hold fast.

+NPCs always get one card for free.

 Once both players have passed in a row, each player may reveal one or two cards.
 The player with the higher total gets what they wanted.
 The other player